Maine Business Institute

-The Professional Development Center is a conduit for talented MBS students to find applied and practical experience through internships.
+The Maine Business Institute is a conduit for talented MBS students to find applied and practical experience through internships.
 Businesses with established internship programs are connected with viable candidates to fill their positions.
 For companies seeking to establish and run their own internship programs, the PDC offers consulting to work through the process.

 For some businesses, maintaining an in-house internship program isn’t feasible.
 Corporate Classrooms offer the tangible benefits of internships for both companies and students, with a twist.
 These short, intensive programs merge faculty-led courses and project-based internships.
 Students attend class on-location at a business, with lectures and homework administered by an MBS faculty member.
 The host business provides projects for students to work on, from HR to marketing.
 At the end of the course, businesses benefit from student deliverables, and students gain real-world experience.